goradd/got/README.md

 have an option to send these strings to an i18n file to make it easy to send these to a translation service.

 #### Example
-In this example file, not that we start in Go mode, copying the text verbatim to the template file.
+In this example file, note that we start in Go mode, copying the text verbatim to the template file.
 ```
 package test